 Forms to be Used

-Senate Council-approved forms and other mechanisms to initiate proposals for new undergraduate, master’s, and doctoral degrees, and for undergraduate, graduate or first professional certificates, and for badges, and for the Honors College program credential, or to initiate changes to these academic programs, are available at http://www.uky.edu/universitysenate/forms and shall be used to initiate proposals under SR 3.1.3.
+Senate Council-approved forms and other mechanisms to initiate proposals for new undergraduate, master’s, and doctoral degrees, and for undergraduate, graduate or first professional certificates, and for badges, and for the Honors College program credential, or to initiate changes to these academic programs, are available at the Senate web site and shall be used to initiate proposals under SR 3.1.5.

 Procedures to be Used

-Approval by the educational unit faculty
+Approval by the Faculty of Record

-[US: 5/7/2012]
+[US: 5/7/2012; 11/13/2023]

-The Faculty of the originating educational unit makes the decision whether to approve proposals for new academic programs or changes to academic programs (including changes to dual degree programs) (GR VII.E.1-5).
+The Faculty of Record (SR 3.1.1) of the originating educational unit makes the decision whether to approve proposals for new academic programs or changes to academic programs (including changes to dual degree programs) (GR VII.E.1-5).
 For UK Core, the “Faculty” within the meaning of this rule is the body identified by the University Senate to perform the educational policy-making functions of the respective program.
-For graduate programs, “the Faculty” is the voting graduate faculty of that program (SR 3.1.4.3.1.2).
+For graduate programs, “the Faculty” is the voting graduate faculty of that program (SR 3.1.5.3.1.2).
 [US: 5/7/2012; 5/6/2019; 4/10/2023]

+The proposal shall include identification of the educational unit/graduate program faculty serving as the Faculty of Record for the program, or its delegated Faculty of Record (see SR 3.1.1).

+For programs homed outside of a college, the proposal for the new program shall include the Senate form proposing the composition of the body to act as an educational unit Faculty of Record.

-In a manner prescribed by the College Faculty Rules, the chair/director shall forward to the College Faculty a proposal arising under SR 3.1.4.
+In a manner prescribed by the College Faculty Rules, the chair/director shall forward to the College Faculty a proposal arising under SR 3.1.5.
 The chair/director’s transmittal attests thereby that the proposal has been approved in accordance with the Rules of the Faculty of the originating unit.
 The chair(s)/director(s) may include separate opinion(s) on the academic merits or on the administrative feasibility of the proposal.

 * If a program was originally approved for face to face delivery, and the dean later wants it to be delivered in part as ‘face to face’ and in part as distance learning, then the College Faculty has the role, and not the dean, to determine and approve as to whether the academic content of the program lends itself to delivery in part by distance learning.
 [SREC: 3/9/2012]